-On February 25, 2022, Alset International entered into an assignment and assumption agreement with DSS pursuant to which DSS has agreed to purchase a convertible promissory note from Alset International.
-The note has a principal amount of \$8,350,000 and accrued but unpaid interest of \$367,400 through May 15, 2022.
-The note was issued by American Medical REIT, Inc. The consideration to be paid for the note will be 21,366,177 shares of DSS's common stock.
-The number of DSS shares to be issued as consideration was calculated by dividing \$8,717,400, the aggregate of the principal amount and the accrued but unpaid interest under the Note, by \$0.408 per share.
-The number of shares of DSS common stock to be issued as consideration may be adjusted based on the accrued interest if the parties should agree to close this transaction on a date other than the originally anticipated date of May 15, 2022.
-The closing of the assumption agreement and the issuance of the DSS shares described above will be subject to the approval of the NYSE American and DSS's shareholders.
+On February 25, 2022, Alset International entered into an assignment and assumption agreement with DSS (the "Assumption Agreement") pursuant to which DSS agreed to purchase a convertible promissory note from Alset International.
+The note has a principal amount of \$8,350,000 and had accrued but unpaid interest of \$367,400 through May 15, 2022.
+The note was issued by American Medical REIT, Inc. The consideration paid for the note was 21,366,177 shares of DSS's common stock.
+The number of DSS shares issued as consideration was calculated by dividing \$8,717,400, the aggregate of the principal amount and the accrued but unpaid interest under the Note, by \$0.408 per share.
+The closing of the Assumption Agreement and the issuance of the DSS shares described above was subject to the approval of the NYSE American and DSS's shareholders.
+The shareholders of DSS approved this transaction on May 17, 2022.
+On July 12, 2022, Alset International entered into Amendment No. 1 to the Assumption Agreement.
+Amendment No. 1 revised the Assumption Agreement to remove an adjustment provision.
+On July 12, 2022, the transactions contemplated by the Assumption Agreement and Amendment No. 1 were consummated, Alset International assigned the Note to DSS, and DSS issued to Alset International 21,366,177 shares of DSS's common stock.